 Painkillers are medicines that are used to treat pain.
 There are a large number of painkillers available and they all come in various different brand names.
-They can be taken by: mouth as liquids, tablets, or capsules, by injection, or via the rectum (back passage) - for example, suppositories.
-Some painkillers are also available as a creams or an ointment.
+They can be taken:

 Even though there a large number of painkillers available, there are only three main types (each works in a different way).
 They are:

 - Non-steroidal anti-inflammatory drugs (NSAIDS).
-Examples of NSAIDs include; ibuprofen, diclofenac, and celecoxib.
-Aspirin is also an NSAID but nowadays it is mainly used (in low doses) to help to keep the blood from clotting - for example, for people who have had a heart attack in the past.
+Examples of NSAIDs include ibuprofen, diclofenac and naproxen.
+Aspirin is also an NSAID.
+However, it is mainly prescribed (in low doses) to help to keep the blood from clotting - for example, for people who have had a heart attack in the past.

 - Weak opioids and strong opioids (sometimes called opiates).
-Examples of weak opioids include: codeine, and dihydrocodeine.
-Examples of strong opioids include: diamorphine, morphine, oxycodone, and pethidine.
+Examples of weak opioids include codeine and dihydrocodeine.
+Examples of strong opioids include morphine, oxycodone, pethidine and tramadol.
 Many people who need strong opioids are in hospital.
-Tramadol is also an opioid but fits somewhere in between a weak opioid and a strong opioid.

-Different types of painkillers are sometimes combined together into one tablet - for example, paracetamol plus codeine (Co-codamol®), paracetamol plus dihydrocodeine (Paracodol®), aspirin plus codeine.
+Different types of painkillers are sometimes combined together into one tablet - for example, paracetamol plus codeine (co-codamol).

 How do painkillers work?

-NSAIDs work by inhibiting (blocking) the effect of enzymes (chemicals) called cyclo-oxygenase (COX) enzymes.
+NSAIDs work by blocking (inhibiting) the effect of chemicals (enzymes) called cyclo-oxygenase (COX) enzymes.
 COX enzymes help to make other chemicals called prostaglandins.
 Some prostaglandins are involved in the production of pain and inflammation at sites of injury or damage.
-A reduction in prostaglandin production reduces pain and inflammation.
+A reduction in prostaglandin production reduces both pain and inflammation.
 Not all NSAIDs are exactly the same, and some work in slightly different ways from others.
 See separate leaflet called Anti-inflammatory Painkillers for more details.

 Paracetamol - no one really knows for sure exactly how paracetamol works.
-But it is also thought to work by blocking COX enzymes in the central nervous system (brain and spinal cord).
+But it is also thought to work by blocking COX enzymes in the brain and spinal cord (central nervous system).
 Paracetamol is used to treat pain and to lower a high temperature.
-But it does not help with inflammation.
+However, it does not help with inflammation.

-Opioids work by binding to certain receptors (opioid receptors) in the central nervous system (brain and spinal cord), the gut and other parts of the body.
+Opioids work by binding to certain receptors (opioid receptors) in your central nervous system, your gut and other parts of your body.
 This leads to a decrease in the way you feel pain and your reaction to pain, and it increases your tolerance for pain.
 See separate leaflet called Strong Painkillers (Opioids) for more details.

 Which painkiller is usually prescribed?